Board of Trustees

 Tyler is a proud graduate of ACBA.
 His family background is steeped in a respect for the built environment.
 He served as a partner in Bickerstaff Webb General Contractors, Columbus, GA.
 In 2011 the Bickerstaff family relocated to John's Island, SC as Tyler began to deepen his understanding of the built environment and the role Architectural Blacksmithing played in it.
 Tyler still lives in the Charleston area with his wife and three children.
 He works with world-renowned blacksmith, Robert Thomas.

-Tom moved to New York from his native Virginia in 1995 and his first job there - true to his namesake- was as a Carpenter.
-In the subsequent 20 years, Tom has worked with major traditional media companies to launch digital products and services.
-Tom enjoys speaking on developments in digital media and has been featured at NAB, the Tribeca Film Festival, Streaming Media East & West and in Charleston at Dig South among other venues.
-He is involved in multiple art & craft-oriented organizations in New York including the Guggenheim, New Museum, International Center of Photography, and Rocking The Boat.
+Tom is Tech.
+Director, Partner Operations, at Major League Baseball's BAMTech Unit.
+He oversees streaming TV operations for clients such as Twitter, HBO, Eurosport, and Riot Games, and is tech. lead for ESPN, ABC, and Disney following Disney's $1B investment in the company.
+Tom moved to New York from his native Virginia in 1995 and his first job there - true to his namesake - was as a Carpenter.
+Tom speaks on developments in digital media and has been featured at NAB, the Tribeca Film Festival, Streaming Media East & West and Dig South here in Charleston.
 Tom holds a dual-major BA in Psychology & Spanish from Purdue University and also studied in Spain and France as an undergraduate.
 An avid sailor, Tom fell in love with the College - and Charleston - while crewing on a boat raising funds for ACBA on the Charleston-Bermuda Race in 2011, and has been involved with the College ever since.

 Francine Christiansen is a non-profit management consultant whose practice focuses on strategic business planning, board development and executive coaching.
 She has completed strategic plans for over 50 organizations in the last 10 years including arts, historic preservation, regional business development and social service organizations.
 She has lived in Hartford, CT for over 25 years where she chaired several boards including the Village for Families and Children, the Stanley-Whitman House, the Junior League of Hartford and the Hartford Foundation for Public Giving Catalyst Endowment.
 Currently, she serves on the Board of the Wadsworth Atheneum and the Greater Hartford Arts Council Board of Governors.
 Recently, she and her husband became part-time Charleston-area residents.
 Francine is a graduate of Douglass College and Claremont Graduate School as well as a BoardSource Certified Governance Trainer.